Jewish views on astrology: In the medieval era

 founded on the metaphysical doctrine of the dependence of all earthly occurrences upon the heavenly world.
 The general connection imparted to the prophet by the active intellect is the general order of the astrological constellation.
 The constellation under which a man is born determines his nature and fate, and constellations as well determine the life span of nations....The active intellect knows the astrological order, from the most general form of the constellations to their last specification, which in turn contains all of the conditions of occurrence of a particular event.
 Thus, when a prophet deals with the destiny of a particular person or human group, he receives from the active intellect a knowledge of the order of the constellations, and with sufficient precision to enable him to predict its fate in full detail.....

 This astrological determinism has only one limitation.
 The free will of man could shatter the course of action ordained for him by the stars; prophecy could therefore predict the future on the basis of astrological determination only insofar as the free will of man does not break through the determined course of things.

 Gersonides believed astrology to be a science that predicts events according to set laws of nature (albeit, a different set than the ones we are used to).
 He also believed that a person who has perfected his thinking could interact with the laws of nature through the active intellect.
 Gersonides thus thought of himself as creating a rationalist and non-supernatural theology.
 In this sense, there is a similarity between Gersonides and Maimonides.

-Shlomo ibn Aderet - in a responsum commonly but mistakenly attributed to Nahmanides - wrote that while one may not ask an astrologer for a prediction, astrology itself is real.
+Shlomo ibn Aderet—in a responsum commonly but mistakenly attributed to Nahmanides—wrote that while one may not ask an astrologer for a prediction, astrology itself is real.
 He states rules that one must ultimately trust in God, and not in any lesser force, as God can perform miracles to overcome the patterns of nature.
 As such, he concludes that one is forbidden to ask an astrologer for a prediction, but one may act on the words of an astrologer if advice is freely given.

 Nahmanides himself wrote that astrology is a real facet of nature, which astrologers can interpret but not reliably; Jews are forbidden to use astrology and instead required to consult prophets, whose word is always reliable.

-Maimonides answered an inquiry concerning astrology, addressed to him from Marseilles.
+Maimonides answered an inquiry concerning astrology, addressed to him from Marseille.
 He responded that man should believe only what can be supported either by rational proof, by the evidence of the senses, or by trustworthy authority.
 He states that he has studied astrology and that it does not deserve to be described as a science.
 He ridicules the idea that a man's fate could depend on the constellations, arguing that such a theory would rob life of purpose and would make man a slave of destiny.